NafixData/ahnafnafi/_pages/about.md

   - /about/
   - /about.html
 ---
-# Urban Planner | Data Enthusiast | Aspiring PhD Researcher
+# Urban Planner | Data Enthusiast | Aspiring Researcher
 -------------------------------

 **Welcome!**